 and style.css

 .
-For setting a default favicon, you don’t have to take any additional steps.
-For using the styles you defined in style.css
+To set a default favicon, you don’t have to take any additional steps.
+To use the styles that you defined in style.css

 , you’ll need to use the className